The Yabla German player is designed to actively engage the listener.

-Recent research has shown that rote memorization of the rules of grammar is far less important than previously thought.
-Few people can read about subjects like the imperfect tense or the subjunctive mood, and have the ability to recognize or use it instinctively.
-We don't dismiss the importance of learning grammar, but research trials have shown that students who drastically shift learning time from studying with traditional methods to multi-modal immersion, actually outperform their peers in their ability to understand and use complex grammatical forms.
+Research has shown that rote memorization of grammar rules is far less important than previously thought.
+Few people can read about subjects like the imperfect tense and have the ability to recognize or use it instinctively.
+We don't dismiss the importance of learning grammar, but research trials have shown that students who drastically shift from studying with traditional methods to multi-modal immersion, actually outperform their peers in their ability to understand and use complex grammatical forms.
 In short, learning about a language is not the same as learning a language.

 Don't take our word for it.
 Take a look at what the experts have to say: